-There is no substantial evidence of widespread non-compliance in the fishery, and no substantial evidence of IUU fishing.
-Subclause M2.3 is met.
+Therefore, there is no substantial evidence of widespread non-compliance in the fishery, and no substantial evidence of IUU fishing.
+Sub-clause M2.3 is met.

 M2.4 Compliance with laws and regulations is actively monitored, through a regime which may include at-sea and portside inspections, observer programmes, and VMS.